veeral-patel/incidents/README.md

 # INCIDENTS

 > [True Positive](https://truepositive.app) is the next iteration of
 > INCIDENTS.
-It's offered as a SaaS, has a modern UI, is well-documented,
-> lets you start creating cases from emails in <30 seconds, and a lot more.>
+It's cloud hosted and offered via SaaS.
+We recommend using True Positive over INCIDENTS.

 INCIDENTS is a web-based tool for incident response, just like [TheHive](https://thehive-project.org).